 Evening Economy - 237 'Vital and Viable' Factors

 As part of our series on vital and viable high streets, the High Streets Task Force is presenting 'evidence on a page' summaries of over 200 factors that influence the success of high streets.
-Here we address evening economy; all economic activity taking place in the evening after many people finish daytime employment, such as eating and drinking, entertainment, and nightlife.
+Here we address evening economy; evening economy refers to all economic activity taking place in the evening after many people finish daytime employment, such as eating and drinking, entertainment, and nightlife.
 This economic activity is therefore classed as outside traditional opening hours.

 Having an evening economy is important for a high street or town centre in order to drive footfall outside of traditional opening hours, making the place more flexible and adaptable to change.
 Having a stable evening economy can also help reduce crime and enhance safety of an area.
 Additionally, it can attract different demographics to use an area, for example, younger people and students could be potential users (Biddulph, 2011).